 Gently disturb the top layer of collagen using a 10 μL loading tip connected to a vacuum aspiration to ensure sufficient antibody penetration.

 Block with 1 mL of 5% BSA in PBS-T (i.e., blocking solution) for 2 h.
-Incubate with primary antibodies diluted in blocking solution overnight at RT.
-Wash 3x for 15 min in PBS-T.
+Incubate with primary antibodies diluted in blocking solution overnight at 37 °C. Wash 3x for 15 min in PBS-T.

 After washing, incubate with secondary antibody at 37 °C for 5 h.
-Wash 3x for 15 min in PBS-T.
+Wash 2x for 15 min in PBS-T followed by 1x wash with distilled H2O.

 Mount with anti-fade mounting media (see Table of Materials) for microscopy.